Revolutionary? Yes, we think so.

-Sure.
-We offer two rig options, standard sloop or MastFoil.
-Either one works and owners will likely have a strong preference for one over another.
-There are some structural changes required to suit the chosen rig but the interior stays basically the same for either rig.
+Sure, if you prefer a conventional rig that can be done.
+There are some structural changes required to suit the rig and deck hardware but the interior stays basically the same for either rig.

 Why do you think this is such a big deal?

 -The MastFoil rig solves many sail handling problems faced by cruising sailors.
 Because its so easy to reef and un-reef, cruising sailors will be more likely to do so frequently rather than toughing out a squall or waiting for the lull to pass.
 And being able to easily carry the appropriate amount of sail has obvious safety and performance advantages.
 Cruisers, even when sailing shorthanded, have the chance for higher daily average speeds, and greater comfort and safety.

 -When struck by a violent wind gust, whether from a squall or topography, the MastFoil rig can be quickly and completely depowered by easing the sheets.
 There is nothing in the way to prevent the sails and foils from luffing, even when deep reaching.
 Try reefing or even dropping a conventional mainsail with 50 kts of wind behind the beam.
 It can't be done, at least not quickly.
 That is not particularly safe and has contributed to numerous sailing accidents.

 -In strong weather the foils provide most or all of the necessary drive and they do it so easily.
 There are extremely low heeling forces, extremely low loads on the "sheet" and low loads in the mast when the fabric sails are furled.

 -The foils can be gybed conventionally which is quick and easy, and they can also be gybed around the front of the mast, which in severe conditions will eliminate a lot of stress, both mental and physical.

 Beyond all of the obvious beneficial MastFoil features there are a number of handling advantages that have yet to be explored in detail.